freddolino-lab/ipod/README.md

-After this first major step of the pipeline has completed running, you may want to call peaks and epods ([see here for more information regarding peak and epod calling](#peak-epod-calls)), which can be done within the singularity conatiner if the following manner:
+After this first major step of the pipeline has completed running, you may want to call peaks and epods ([see here for more information regarding peak and epod calling](#peak-epod-calls)), which can be done within the
+Apptainer conatiner if the following manner:

 ```bash
 python /src_for_distrib/drivers/do_peak_and_epod_calls.py /ipod_data/main.conf > /ipod_data/<date>_epods.log 2> /ipod_data/<date>_epods.err